 CALGARY, Alberta (Reuters) - Depending on how one runs the numbers, President Barack Obama is well on his way to chopping U.S. oil imports by a third.

-The question is which imports his administration will cut, given that oil supply trends in the world’s largest energy consumer have already shifted.
-They are unlikely to be Canadian.
+The question is which imports his administration will cut, given that oil-supply trends in the world’s largest energy consumer have already shifted.
+The reductions are unlikely to be from Canada.

 If Canadian supplies were excluded from U.S. oil and petroleum imports, the numbers would show that U.S. dependence on foreign oil is already dwindling, even though there is no policy to make that happen.

-Since 2008, net imports have fallen 15 percent from the more than 11 million barrels that year.
+Since 2008, net imports -- which are oil imports minus exports of petroleum -- have fallen 15 percent from the more than 11 million barrels that year.
 It is a 20 percent decline when Canadian supplies are excluded.

 The trend precedes Obama’s election.